Math 2050: Algebraic geometry, Fall 2017

 Week 6: Reduced, irreducible schemes.
 Noetherian conditions.
 Examples: nonreduced points.

 Week 7: Primary decomposition.
+Flat families over a 1-dimensional base.
+Integral schemes.
 Examples: local schemes.

 You are encouraged to collaborate with other students in the class on your homework, although I suggest that you think carefully about each problem on your own first.
 You are required to write up your solutions separately and write the names of the students with whom you worked on the assignment.
 (You may only use the Internet as a general reference, at the level of generality of Wikipedia.)